petar-ceho/nnfs_book/README.md

 ```

 #### Models:
-Mnist via cnn's is done and is mostly inspired by LeNet 5 architecture except we modified the architecture to use max-pool instead of average-pool and using Relu as activation function.
+Mnist-cnn  is done and is mostly inspired by LeNet 5 architecture except we modified the architecture to use max-pool instead of average-pool and using Relu as activation function.

 Cifar10 is done are currently working on finding the optimal solution for hyper-parameters to make the network train faster with less resources/layers.